SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

 Here's how I would have reported it: yes, the efficacy vs death was measured at 100% (CL:
 46% &ndash; 100%).

 But with a 95% confidence limit of 46% &ndash; 100%?!
-That very broad confidence limit is your warning that the trial isn't really powered to report on the blessedly rare event of death.
-A very cautious person might conclude that death rates were reduced by _at least_ 46%, probably more, maybe as much as 100%&hellip; but we can't say with confidence _how much_ more.
+From a Bayesian point of view, that very broad confidence interval means the posterior distribution of the efficacy is very, very wide.
+It is your warning that the trial isn't really powered to report on the blessedly rare event of death.
+A very cautious person might conclude that death rates were reduced by _at least_ 46%, probably more, maybe as much as 100%&hellip; but we can't say with confidence _exactly how much_ more.

-Still, a _worst case_ reduction in death of 46% is a good result!
+Still, a _worst case_ 46% reduction in death is a good result!

 ---